FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 Now that everything is installed, let's optimize a few parameters in your macOS before getting into the setup.

-When working with SPAT Revolution, and this can extend to any other audio work, you do not want any interference or background apps refreshing that would consume even the tiniest bit of CPU, so disabling Bluetooth, Wi-Fi as well as AirDrop is a great way to start and very simple to do.
+When working with _SPAT Revolution_, and this can extend to any other audio work, you do not want any interference or background apps refreshing that would consume even the tiniest bit of CPU, so disabling Bluetooth, Wi-Fi as well as AirDrop is a great way to start and very simple to do.

 You can make it even more simply using the provided *Shortcuts package* we created to do just that.
 They are located in the same folder as the other device so: <code>/Library/Application Support/Flux/Ableton Live Devices/SPAT/macOS Shortcuts</code>